titanclass/flip-flop-protocol/README.md

 *A client/multi-server event-bus protocol suitable for half-duplex communications.*

 Flip-flop is an OSI-style application layer protocol optimised for half-duplex communication where a single client may command one of a number of servers.
-The server matching the address of a command will respond with an event.
+The server matching the address of a command is then expected to respond with an event.
+Communication is expected to be "best-effort" and the lower levels control the level of guarantees in terms of delivvery.

 Commands instruct a server to do something, normally resulting in an event.
-All commands convey an offset to the last event that the client received.
-Commands are user-definable and have an id.
+All commands convey an offset to the last event that the client received so that a server knows the next event it should reply with.
+Commands have a user-definable id.

 A server maintains a history of events which may or may not be in relation to the processing of a command received.
 Events are designated with an offset.
-Events also convey a time delta relative to the time at being served to diminish the effects of clock drift.
+Events also convey a time delta relative to the time at being served to diminish the effects of clock drift betweeen a client and server.
 A client may then normalise an event's time with its own clock.

-A server always replies to a command with the next "nearest" event.
-The "nearest" event from a command's last offset is one that ascends in its magnitude.
+A server replies to a command with the next "nearest" event.
+The "nearest" event is where its offset is greater than the command's last offset.

-A special command with an id of "0" is known as the "Event" command and causes a server to respond with its nearest event.
-All server implementations must support the "Event" command.

 Offsets are held as an unsigned 32 bit integer and may overflow to zero.
 In the situation of having overflowed, a client must forget all prior events and a server must ensure that any important events are re-sent.